kcl-lang/kcl-lang.io/blog/2022-11-29-kcl-rewrite-with-rust/index.md

 Rust has quietly become one of the most popular programming languages.
 As an emerging system language, Rust has many characteristics, such as the memory security mechanism, performance advantages close to C/C++, excellent developer community, experience of documents, tool chains and IDEs.
 This blog will introduce the process of using Rust to rewrite the project and gradually implementing the production environment, as well as the reasons for choosing Rust in the rewrite process, the problems encountered, and the results of using Rust to rewrite.

 The project we are using Rust to develop is called [KCL](https://github.com/KusionStack/KCLVM).
-(KCL) is an open source constraint-based record and functional language.
+(KCL) is an open-source constraint-based record and functional language.
 KCL improves the writing of a large number of complex configurations through mature programming language technology and practice, and is committed to building better modularity, scalability and stability around configuration, simpler logic writing, fast automation and good ecological extensionality.
 For more specific KCL usage scenarios, please visit the [KCL website](https://kcl-lang.github.io/).
 This blog will not repeat them too much.

 KCL was written in Python before.
 Considering the user experience, performance and stability, we have decided to rewrite it in Rust, and the following benefits were obtained: